EPCCed/safe-docs/docs/safe-for-shs-rcs.md

 Currently, after creating a new group, you **must** contact your service desk to notify them and discuss which VM the group's users should have access to *before* attempting to add any users to the group.

 !!!important
-    Requests to create groups (as well as any other requests that interact with the TRE such as creating users or resetting passwords) are completed by automated processes.
+    Requests to create groups (as well as any other requests that interact with the SHS such as creating users or resetting passwords) are completed by automated processes.
     These processes are completed in the background, with SAFE reflecting the results once completed.
     These requests are not instant, and you will have to wait until they are completed, which is variable depending on the type of request and other activity.
     However, they should usually be completed within the order of minutes, and so you should contact your service desk if a request has not completed in the expected time.